Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Introduction

-The study of coded downlink for specific sources has been investigated in previous works \cite{scheduling} and \cite{categorization}, where the problem of scheduling active users into non-colliding transmission slots and the problem of assigning active users into categories of fixed sizes are considered respectively.
-The analyses of code rates in \cite{scheduling}, \cite{categorization } are specific to their respective problems and do not immediately generalize to other source distributions, and in particular do not apply to i.i.d.\ distributions.
-In contrast, this paper utilizes new coding techniques to provide results for exchangeable sources in general.
-Note that both \cite{scheduling} and \cite{categorization} are examples of exchangeable sources.
+The coding strategy presented in this paper takes inspiration from the collision-free scheduling codes of \cite{scheduling}.
+In the problem of collision-free scheduling, the BS aims to assign each of the $k$ active users into one of $k$ transmission slots, such that no two active users are assigned to the same slot.
+Since the BS is not assigning users to specific slots, this problem does not directly correspond to the coded downlink transmission of information sources.
+Later in this paper, we discuss an alternative scheduling problem in which BS wishes to assign each active user to a specific transmission slot.
+This alternative scheduling problem would be an instance of the coded downlink transmission.
+Although the original problem formulation in \cite{scheduling} is different from the setting of this paper, the code constructions bear similarities.
+Both leverage the fact that a single codeword can be used to schedule many different sets of active users.

-It is worth noting that the scheduling code from \cite{scheduling} in conjunction with usual source coding already allow a coding strategy for exchangeable sources at common message rates independent of $n$.
-The idea is that we can first schedule the $k$ active users into $k$ distinct slots using at most $(k+1) \log(e)$ bits using the strategy in \cite{scheduling}, then list the sources information in the order of the slot assignments, so that each active user can receive its correct information.
-Since the source is exchangeable, the distribution is not affected by the reordering.
-Therefore a rate of $H(X_1, \cdots, X_k) + (k+1)\log(e)$ bits is achievable.
+It is worth noting that the scheduling code from \cite{scheduling} in conjunction with conventional source coding already allow a coding strategy for exchangeable sources at common message lengths independent of $n$.
+The idea is that we can first schedule the $k$ active users into $k$ distinct slots using at most $(k+1) \log(e)$ bits using the strategy in \cite{scheduling}, then list the sources in the order of the slot assignments, so that each active user receives the correct information.
+Since the sources are exchangeable, the distribution is not affected by the reordering.
+Therefore a common message length of $H(X_1, \cdots, X_k) + (k+1)\log(e)$ bits is achievable.
 This strategy achieves the same $O(k)$ overhead as the coding scheme proposed in this paper for general exchangeable sources, but in many cases, the $O(k)$ overhead can be improved.
-For example, if the source is i.i.d.\ or i.i.d.\ mixture, the coding strategy proposed in this paper achieves an overhead of $O(\log(k))$ bits.
+For example, if the sources are i.i.d.\ or i.i.d.\ mixture, the coding strategy proposed in this paper achieves an overhead of $O(\log(k))$ bits.
+For sources with uniform distribution over its alphabet, the overhead can be further reduced to $O(1)$ bits.